 Commonwealth Fund - Offers articles researched and written by experts in fields such as managed care quality, employer value-based purchasing, insurance and coverage, and women, children and minority health.

-Department of Health and Human Services - Website has materials concerning federal health care laws.
+U.S. Department of Health and Human Services - Website has materials concerning federal health care laws.
 These materials include information on the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Mental Health Parity Act of 1996 (MHPA).

 Federal Employees Health Benefit Plan - Gives current and valuable information to help you choose a health plan.
 This site offers extensive information on the health benefit plans offered to employees, beneficiaries and retirees of the Federal government.
 Participants are able to obtain information on the various plans offered as well as instructions for changing plans, filing claims, reporting fraud, and patients rights.